-There are so many scenarios I can give that will make you see the potential of KSh5,000 savings.
+There are so many scenarios I can give that will make you see the business potential with KSh5,000 as capital.
 Therefore, with five thousands Shillings, you have capital to start a business.
-What you should be worried about is finding a small scale business to invest and sustain comfortably.
+What you should be worried about is finding a small-scale business to invest in and sustain it financially, comfortably.

 The beauty of starting small and watching the business grow is learning how to cushion your business from various market forces.
 Think about all the successful businesses around the world.
 Manolo Blahnik, whose shoes are on the feet of the high and mighty around the world, took about ten years to gain hands-on experience that built his present empire.
 FUBU and Adidas are also success stories of businesses that started from nothing.

 There’s always self-doubt before you venture out of your comfort zone.
 You might spend hours or days wondering what your friends will say or whether the business you have in mind is suitable for someone who is highly educated like you.
 But when you ignore all the voices and focus on financial independence, the profits from your small scale business will make you feel like you walked on the moon and kissed the sun.

 To sell online, use your personal Facebook account or open a Facebook business page.
 A personal account gets you immediate sales because you can easily convert your friends into customers.
 On the other hand, a Facebook business page markets your business beyond your neighborhood.
 However, if you want to reach customers who live beyond your neighborhood, make sure they cater for delivery costs.

 To start a small business with KSh5,000, spend at least a quarter of it on setting up your business, on stock and materials.
 Use the remainder of your capital to sustain your business until it is profitable.
 Here are a few business ideas in the fashion, beauty and interior design sectors you can implement with just KSh5,000.